jonnonz1/nz-statute-book/acts/public/2000/employment-relations-act-2000.md

     (b) 1 or more employers; and
     (c) 2 or more employees
   - **compliance order** means an order made by the Authority or the court under section 137 or section 139
+  - **constitution** , in relation to a union or a society that wishes to register as a union, has the meaning given to it by section 13(3)
   - **controlling third party** means a person—
     (a) who has a contract or other arrangement with an employer under which an employee of the employer performs work for the benefit of the person; and
     (b) who exercises, or is entitled to exercise, control or direction over the employee that is similar or substantially similar to the control or direction that an employer exercises, or is entitled to exercise, in relation to the employee